hiroshimamiya/EPIB607/Syllabus.md

 While not required, basic skills in statistical programming (preferably R statistical software) are critical, as the course uses a large number of analysis and visualization examples using R statistical software.
 Students are strongly suggested to take the companion course EPIB613, Intro to Statistical Software.

 ## Learning Objectives
-The aim of this course is to provide students with basic principles of statistical inference applicable to clinical and epidemiologic research so that you can;
+The aim of this course is to provide students with basic principles of statistical inference applicable to study design and data analysis in population health science;

-  - Understand how statistical methods are used in research papers and thus evaluate the quality of quantitative health science papers,
+- Understand how statistical methods are used in research papers and news media and thus evaluate their validity and credibility
 -  Apply statistical methods in your own research,
 -  Effectively communicate quantitative results from your analysis
 -  Use the methods learned in this course as a foundation for more advanced biostatistics and epidemiology courses.